openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 Adding either the `-minify` option or the `-final` option to your build command will apply more advanced minification to the generated JavaScript.
 By default, [Closure Compiler](https://developers.google.com/closure/compiler) will be used to minify, but you can specify `-yui` to use [YUI Compressor](https://yui.github.io/yuicompressor/) instead.
 Both minification tools require Java to be installed.

+### Launch Options

+The default port used by the local development server is port `3000`.
+To customize this port, specify the `--port` option with a value such as `--port=8080`.

+To compile and start the local development server, but skip launching in a web browser, add the `-nolaunch` option.

 ## Using JavaScript libraries

 To use an external JavaScript library with Lime, you need [Haxe externs](https://haxe.org/manual/lf-externs.html).
 See also [Haxe: Using external JavaScript libraries](https://haxe.org/manual/target-javascript-external-libraries.html).